hashicorp/consul/website/source/docs/faq.html.markdown

 nodes out of the catalog.
 This is currently done on a non-configurable interval of 72 hours.
 Reaping is similar to leaving, causing all associated services to be deregistered.

+## Q: Does Consul support delta updates for watchers or blocking queries?

+Consul does not currently support sending a delta or a change only response to a watcher or a blocking query.
+The API simply allows for an edge-trigger return with the full result.
+A client should keep the results of their last read and compute the delta client side.

+By design, Consul offloads this to clients instead of attempting to support the delta calculation.
+This avoids expensive state maintenance on the servers as well as race conditions between data updates and watch registrations.